 A special rate has been negotiated which includes meals and accommodation

-and this has enabled us to offer the week at a reduced price to all students.
+and this has enabled us to offer the week at a reduced price to all participants.
 It is,

-therefore, not possible to offer any other rates for students not wishing to stay overnight.
+therefore, not possible to offer any other rates for participants not wishing to stay overnight.

-Naturally, if a student wishes purely to use the accommodation provided for the overnight
+Naturally, if a participant wishes purely to use the accommodation provided for the overnight

 storage of their instrument(s), stand, etc, this would be possible.